Jesuits: Nazi persecution

 The Catholic Church faced persecution in Nazi Germany.
 Adolf Hitler, though baptized and confirmed in the Catholic faith and raised in a Catholic household, was anticlerical and had particular disdain for the Jesuits.
-According to John Pollard, the Jesuits' "ethos represented the most intransigent opposition to the philosophy of Nazism", and so the Nazis considered them as one of their most dangerous enemies.
+According to John Pollard, the Jesuits' "ethos represented the most intransigent opposition to the philosophy of Nazism", and so the Nazis considered them one of their most dangerous enemies.
 A Jesuit college in the city of Innsbruck served as a center for anti-Nazi resistance and was closed down by the Nazis in 1938.

 Jesuits were a target for Gestapo persecution, and many Jesuit priests were deported to death camps.
 Jesuits made up the largest contingent of clergy imprisoned in the Priest Barracks of Dachau Concentration Camp.
 Vincent Lapomarda lists some 30 Jesuits as having died at Dachau.
 Of the 152 Jesuits murdered by the Nazis across Europe, 43 died in the death camps and an additional 27 died from captivity or its results.

 The Superior General of Jesuits at the outbreak of war was Włodzimierz Ledóchowski, a Pole.
 The Nazi persecution of the Catholic Church in Poland was particularly severe.
 Lapomarda wrote that Ledóchowski helped "stiffen the general attitude of the Jesuits against the Nazis" and that he permitted Vatican Radio to carry on its campaign against the Nazis in Poland.
 Vatican Radio was run by the Jesuit Filippo Soccorsi and spoke out against Nazi oppression, particularly with regard to Poland and to Vichy-French antisemitism.